JacobEberhardt/decentralized-energy-trading/documentation/protocols.md

 - What if netting fails?
   - No status update
   - Therefore, just waiting for next successful netting
-- NED: Default meter update if HPU does not send = last meter value
+- NED: Default meter value if HPU does not send = last meter value
 - Next meetings
   - Team meeting 07/08/19 3pm
   - Team meeting 07/09/19 12-2pm